catalyst-cloud/catalystcloud-docs/source/object-storage/replication-policy.rst

 When you create a container through the use of the object storage service, that container will have a replication policy applied to it.
-The default policy ensures that the container is replicated across all three regions of the Catalyst Cloud.
+The default policy ensures that the container is replicated across all three regions of Catalyst Cloud.
 This is done as a means to provide geographic diversity and security to your data in the event of a disaster affecting one of our regions.

 However, there are some scenarios where you may not need your data to be